-Tammy Bruce, an Independent Conservative, is a radio talk show host, New York Times bestselling author, blogger, Fox News Political Contributor and columnist at Newsmax.com and the Guardian newspaper.
-A lifelong Democrat (until 2008 when she registered as unaffiliated), Ms. Bruce worked on a number of Democratic campaigns in 1990s, including the 1992 Boxer and Feinstein senate races and the Clinton for President campaign.
+A lifelong Democrat, Ms. Bruce worked on a number of Democratic campaigns in 1990s, including the 1992 Boxer and Feinstein senate races and the Clinton for President campaign.
 President Clinton’s affair with Monica Lewinsky and the liberal and feminist establishment continued support of him was one of many tipping points in Ms. Bruce’s consideration of conservative ideals.

 Ms. Bruce also has a consistent history of supporting conservatives as well, including President Reagan, both Presidents Bush and, quite reluctantly, John McCain during the 2008 presidential campaign.
 She also served on California Governor Arnold Schwarzeneggar’s Transition Team after his election-by-recall in 2003.
-In 2008 Ms. Bruce decided to reject any party affiliation.
+In 2015 she became a supporter of now President Donald Trump, anticipating his ability to bring about an economic revival as a result of his business experience, but also because the establishment status quo had clearly lost sight of the problems facing the average American.

 A free-speech and Second Amendment advocate, an important contributor to her position on the issue comes from her experience as a radio talk show host.
 The “Tammy Bruce Show” premiered in 1993 in Los Angeles and was nationally syndicated in 2005, enjoying over 200 terrestrial affiliates.
 In 2009, in a move to gain more freedom, Ms. Bruce took her radio show independent, making it an exclusively New Media program available online and via podcast.
-Tammy Radio remains the #1 program on the worldwide internet radio hub TalkStreamLive for 3 consecutive years.
+Tammy Radio has enjoyed being consistently in the Top 10 programs through the worldwide internet radio hub TalkStreamLive.

 Additionally, Ms. Bruce has been profiled, and her editorials and commentaries on significant social issues have been published nationally and internationally, in a wide variety of magazines, newspapers including the New York Times, the Los Angeles Times, USA Today, the San Francisco Chronicle, Esquire, and The Advocate among others.